joshpme/DoctrineEncryptBundle/README.md

 ```

 Filename example: `.DefuseEncryptor.key` or `.HaliteEncryptor.key`

+If you lose this key, you've lost access to the data.
+So you may want to back it up securely.

 **Do not forget to add these files to your .gitignore file, you do not want this on your repository!**